db-ux-design-system/core-web/README.md

 ## Components

-We maintain a [list](https://github.com/orgs/db-ui/projects/4/views/3) for all components.
+We maintain a [status overview](https://github.com/orgs/db-ui/projects/4/views/3) for all components.

 ## Core principals